Example DIY Camper Van Electrical System

 This post was originally published in September 2020 and is great for a system up to about 300-400 amp hours of battery storage.

 In September of 2021 we published a new post detailing an incredibly capable electrical system for camper vans that uses a powerful secondary alternator and state-of-the-art Lithionics batteries.
 If you need lots power off-grid and wish to run 12 volt air conditioners and other heavy loads, you should consider that system which can charge nearly 4x faster which is critical when you have large battery banks.

-Disclaimer: this is not electrical advise.
-Rather, this is an illustration of an example electrical system that we use in our vans and customize as needed.
+Disclaimer: this is not electrical advice.
+Rather, this is an illustration of an example/sample electrical system that is intended to be used as starting point to be customized to your particular needs/setup/components.
 Always do your own research and use this information at your own risk.